Click on a topic to jump to that section.

 Can I take a new photo?

-If you do not upload your ID photo by the deadline, you will not be issued a Columbia University ID.
-Contact the ID Center if you miss the deadline for further instructions.
+If you do not upload your ID photo by the deadline, you will not be issued a Columbia University ID until you visit the ID Center and have your photo taken.

 How do I update outdated information in Student Services Online (SSOL) if it is stored from my attendance at a different Columbia program?